-The Patrick G. and Shirley W. Ryan Opera Center Recital Series
+The Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago

 The Ryan Opera Center Recital Series is made possible by the generous support of Julie and Roger Baskes.
 The series is hosted by Colin Ure and produced by Carolyn Paulin.
 Music producers are Christopher Willis and Mary Mazurek.
 Recitals will be broadcast beginning in October on the first Monday of the month at 6 PM, with a repeat broadcast the following Sunday at 11 PM.

 Click here to learn more about the Ryan Opera Center.

 Program Schedule | Fall / Winter 2013